 - Jane wouldn’t have gone to the party if she had known Joe was there.

 The use of past modal verbs is ideal for hypothetical construction.
 They imply how something might have occurred in the past, but things didn’t quite turn out that way.
 What sort of message do you interpret from sentences that use past modal verbs?
-What are your tips for using them in writing?
+What are your tips for using past modals in English writing?
 Let me know in the comments!